-Over the last several years, our role as a full-service marketing partner has evolved in tandem with the growth of client PMC Property Group.
+Over many years, our role as a full-service marketing partner has evolved in tandem with the growth of client PMC Property Group.

-During that time, the firm — which ranks as one of the largest residential real estate development firms on the East Coast and the overall largest in Philadelphia, Pittsburgh, and Baltimore — nearly doubled its holdings to include almost 100 properties and approximately 15,000 rental units along the East Coast corridor.
+During that time, the firm — which ranks as one of the largest residential real estate development firms on the East Coast and the overall largest in Philadelphia, Pittsburgh, and Baltimore — nearly doubled its holdings to include over 100 properties and more than 15,000 rental units plus millions of square feet of commercial space along the East Coast corridor.

-What started as a corporate relations website and branding project grew to include a rental portfolio and resident services portal — and then expanded into a virtual CMO role that now includes consultation and execution of a company-wide brand development program.
-During this time of explosive growth, we have designed and executed a cohesive portfolio-wide suite of distinct but related property identities and collateral crossover print marketing materials that span everything from business cards to property-specific promotional handbills and postcards, as well as internal corporate materials, and on-site environmental signage.
-In addition, we have coordinated and overseen extensive traditional and digital advertising efforts, including paid search and targeted social media placements across a selection of key properties to boost both inquiry and occupancy rates.
+What started as a corporate relations website and brand profile project grew to include an apartment rentals website and a virtual CMO role that now includes consultation and execution of a company-wide brand development program.
+During this time of explosive growth, we have designed and executed a cohesive portfolio-wide suite of distinct but related property identities and collateral crossover print marketing materials that span everything from business collateral to property-specific promotional materials, advertising, and environmental signage, as well as internal corporate materials.
+In addition, we have coordinated and overseen extensive integrated advertising efforts, including paid search and targeted social media placements across a selection of key properties to boost both inquiry and occupancy rates.

 For example, the microsite for 1900 Arch in Philadelphia was coupled with a white-label branding and marketing campaign that included extensive on-site signage, an aggressive digital advertising effort, and a full suite of marketing collateral.
 These elements contributed to making the leasing effort a tremendous success, with more than 25% of the units rented within just 60 days, before construction had even been completed.